 Why you shouldn’t do too much speed work early on in your training

-It’s not the time to be sitting in fast-moving bunches along flat roads or doing short high-intensity efforts on a home trainer.
+It’s not the time to sit in fast-moving bunches along flat roads or do short, high-intensity efforts on a home trainer.
 Also, it’s not the time for High-Intensity Training (HIT).
-There are plenty of HIT programs available since they became popular in the 2010s.
-This training method has been enthusiastically adopted by a culture of trainers that prescribes the whole “no pain no gain” training.
+Since they became popular in the 2010s, plenty of HIT programs have been available.
+This training method has been enthusiastically adopted by trainers who advocate the “no pain, no gain” approach.

-However, there has been much research done in recent years that determines that building a strong base doing low-intensity aerobic training and long interval training is more efficient at improving overall fitness.
-This was a popular method of training in the 1980s and is having a bit of a resurgence today.
+However, much research has been done in recent years that determined that building a strong base through low-intensity aerobic Training and long-interval training is more efficient at improving overall fitness.
+This was a popular training method in the 1980s and is having a resurgence today.

 Don’t get me wrong.
-There is no doubt that HIT training makes you fast, and there is a time and a place for it but it doesn’t build aerobic endurance.
-That’s why the first four weeks of your training is better focused on building a solid foundation of aerobic base while working on good hill-climbing technique because that’s what you’ll be drawing upon in the latter half of the ride for the Peaks Challenge Falls Creek.
+There is no doubt that HIT training makes you fast, and there is a time and a place for it, but it doesn’t build aerobic endurance.
+That’s why the first four weeks of your training are better focused on building a solid foundation of aerobic base while working on good hill-climbing technique, because that’s what you’ll be drawing upon in the latter half of the ride for the Peaks Challenge Falls Creek.

-While FTP is part of the picture remember that FTP is based on your average power for sixty minutes.
-And the thing is that it’s going to take you a lot longer than sixty minutes to complete the Peaks Challenge Falls Creek event.
-Most cyclists that fail to complete the event do so, not because they didn’t have a high enough FTP, but because they didn’t build enough endurance to maintain enough power for the whole ride.
-So what I’m trying to say here is that there’s a big difference between your sixty-minute power (your FTP) and what you can sustain for 8+ hours on a ride that includes over 4,000 vertical meters of climbing.
+While FTP is a metric used to measure performance, remember it measures your average power over sixty minutes..
+And it will take you a lot longer than sixty minutes to complete the Peaks Challenge Falls Creek event.
+Most cyclists who fail to complete the event do so not because they didn’t have a high enough FTP but because they didn’t build enough endurance to maintain enough power for the whole ride.
+So, there’s a big difference between your sixty-minute power (your FTP) and what you can sustain for 8+ hours on a ride that includes over 4,000 vertical meters of climbing.

 Let’s put this into perspective.